4477th Test and Evaluation Squadron: Operations

 The United States-operated MiGs received special designations due to the practical problem of what to call the aircraft in mission logs and paperwork.
 This was solved by giving them numbers in the Century Series.
 The MiG-21s and Shenyang F-7Bs were called the "YF-110" (the original designation for the USAF F-4C), while the MiG-23s were called the "YF-113".

 The focus of Air Force Systems Command (AFSC) limited the use of the MiGs as tools with which to understand the performance, capabilities, and qualities of the enemy.
 By contrast, TAC was interested in training the front line tactical fighter pilots.
 Air Force Systems Command recruited its MiG pilots from the Air Force Flight Test Center at Edwards Air Force Base, California, who were usually graduates from either the Air Force Test Pilot School at Edwards or the Naval Test Pilot School at NAS Patuxent River, Maryland.
 TAC selected its MiG pilots primarily from the ranks of the Weapons School and Aggressors at Nellis AFB.
 Similarly, the US Navy and US Marine Corps pilots were recruited from the instructors of the Navy Fighter Weapons School.

 The aircraft were collected at the Department of Energy's Tonopah Test Range, where they were flown by the squadron.
 The squadron operated MiG-17s until 1982, but mostly MiG-21s and MiG-23s.
 When possible, additional Soviet equipment was added to the planes and tested against USAF planes, like a flare dispenser from a Sukhoi Su-25 shot down in Afghanistan.
 This practice proved to be very important as tests with real Soviet equipment proved several times that USAF equipment was designed according to American specifications, different from the Soviet ones, and results against the "real thing" were many times surprisingly different than expected.

+The 4477th pilots and tactical controllers were Aggressors, Fighter Weapons School or Top Gun instructors.
+Most were majors, a few captains, with 2000–3000 hours.

 The maintainers of the 4477th overcame significant obstacles to keep the MiGs in service.
 No instruction manuals and technical data were available, and spare parts or components were difficult to get.
 MiGs were delivered from unknown sources and dismantled for spares.
 When that was not available, reverse engineering was needed.
 Sometimes CIA sources or US manufacturers supplied components.

 From 1977 to 1988 the 4477th Squadron flew three models of MiGs.
 After being active for more than a decade, the secret Aggressor unit flew their MiGs in more than 15,000 sorties.
 To minimize risks, MiGs never flew in bad weather or at night.
 The end of Cold War and the high costs of keeping the MiGs in flight condition meant the program was ended in March 1988.